-When you upgrade the spacewalk-certs-tools package, the upgrade scenario will call the package script using the default values.
-However if the certificate path was changed or unavailable, you will need to call the package script manually using --ca-cert-full-path path_to_certificate> after the upgrade procedure has finished.
+When you upgrade the spacewalk-certs-tools package, the upgrade scenario calls the package script using the default values.
+However if the certificate path was changed or unavailable, call the package script manually using --ca-cert-full-path <path_to_certificate> after the upgrade procedure has finished.